 Today’s weather forecast according to Environment Canada:

-In Salmon Arm: A mix of sun and cloud this morning, becoming overcast just before noon with 60 per cent chance of showers and thunder this afternoon.
-A high of 28 C with 95 per cent humidity.
+In Vernon: A mix of sun and cloud with 30 per cent chance of showers late this afternoon.
+High 28 C with a humidex of 30.

 Tonight: Partly cloudy with 30 per cent chance of showers early this evening.
 Low 13 C.

 In Penticton: Mainly sunny skies throughout the day.
 High 29 C with a humidex of 31.
 Special air quality statement still in place for the Southern Okanagan region.

 Tonight: Partly cloudy.
 Becoming clear this evening.
 Low 13 C.

 In Salmon Arm: Sunny this morning and early this afternoon then a mix of sun and cloud with 60 per cent chance of showers this afternoon.
 Risk of a thunderstorm this afternoon.
 High 27 C with a humidex 31.

 Tonight: Partly cloudy.
 60 percent chance of showers early this evening with risk of a thunderstorm.
 Low 13 C.

 Air quality and wildfire update:

 Environment Canada’s special air quality statement is still in effect for the South Okanagan region.

 It is not clear how much of the smoke is from the Eagle Bluff fire near Oliver, but smoke transport models indicate that smoke from fires in Washington State is moving into BC.